cssnr/zipline-android-docs/docs/support.md

 Every bug that can be reproduced will be fixed and Feature Request are highly desired.

-Contributing is as easy as telling us [what features](https://github.com/cssnr/zipline-android/discussions/categories/feature-requests) you want to see next...
+Contributing is as easy as telling us [what features](https://github.com/cssnr/zipline-android/discussions/categories/feature-requests) you want to see next…

 ### GitHub Discussions